postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/proxy.md

     start C:\path\to\Postman.exe
     ```

-  Double-clicking this bat file should open Postman without any of the proxy environment variables set.
+  Double-clicking this `.bat` file should open Postman without any of the proxy environment variables set.

-    * **Mac/Linux** - create the .sh file with the following contents:
+    * **Mac/Linux** - create the `.sh` file with the following contents:

     ```shell
     `HTTP_PROXY`=`http://USER:PASS@host:port`